SamuelUdeh/AWS-static-website/README.md

-# Static Website on AWS S3 with Terraform
+# Deployed a static website on AWS S3 using Terraform

 This repository contains the Terraform configuration to deploy a static website on an AWS S3 bucket.